 - manure import.

 - seeds and planting material;

 - biological nitrogen fixation by leguminous crops and grass-legume mixtures;

 The outputs of the gross nitrogen balance are:

-- Total removal of N with the harvest of crops (cereals, dried pulses, root crops, industrial crops, vegetables, fruit, ornamental plants, other harvested crops);
+- Total removal of nitrogen with the harvest of crops (cereals, dried pulses, root crops, industrial crops, vegetables, fruit, ornamental plants, other harvested crops);

-- Total removal of N with the harvest and grazing of fodder (permanent grassland and fodder from arable land including temporary grassland);
+- Total removal of nitrogen with the harvest and grazing of fodder (permanent grassland and fodder from arable land including temporary grassland);

 - Crop residues removed from the field.